XinweiYuan/leetcode-easy/README.md

 Recording my code here and the thinking of every question.

 ## What includes?
-The description of questions, my ideas, code.
+The description of questions, my ideas and code.